What you'll need

 - Choose File > Place to place a graphic (or multiple graphics) in your document.

-- With the Selection tool in the Tools panel, drag a corner point of a graphic frame to resize the frame and to reveal or hide parts of the image.
+- With the Selection tool in the toolbox, drag a corner point of a graphic frame to resize the frame and to reveal or hide parts of the image.

 - Drag within the graphic area (not the center) to reposition the graphic and the frame.

 - With the Selection tool, click a graphic to select it.
 Drag a corner to resize the frame, not the graphic, hiding or revealing parts of the graphic.

 - Press Control+Shift (Windows) or Command+Shift (macOS) and drag a corner to resize the frame and the graphic within.

 - Move the pointer into the center of a frame, and a disc-shaped circle appears, called the Content Grabber.
 Click the Content Grabber to select the graphic within the frame.
 Any transformations such as resizing or rotating will now apply to the graphic and not the frame.
 Press the Escape key to select the graphic frame again.

 - Flip graphics horizontally or vertically, or rotate them, by changing values in the Transform section of the Properties panel.

 - Apply fitting commands to selected graphics by selecting a fitting command in the Properties panel to achieve a perfect fit.